joseph-abell/york-oratory/content/groups.md

       Coffee and Cake are served for parishioners and visitors after the 10:30am Mass on Sundays, sometimes in support of approved charities.
 If you can help with this by going on the rota please contact the Parish Priest.
+    description: >-
+      Coffee and Cake are served for parishioners and visitors after the 10:30am Mass on Sundays, sometimes in support of approved charities.
     groupType: ''
     primaryImage: ''
     title: Coffee after Mass